 #32 pick – NY Yankees acquire pick for losing Nick Swisher.

 #33 pick – NY Yankees acquires pick for losing Rafael Soriano.

-Jim is the creator and editor of Rule 4 Draft, Rule 5 Draft and owner of JAVFreelancing.
+Jim is the creator and editor of Rule 4 Draft, Rule 5 Draft, At the Dish and owner of JAVFreelancing.
 He coached baseball for five years, three at his former high school (Holy Cross in Delran, NJ) and two at prominent Division III program Rowan University in Glassboro, NJ as an assistant coach and recruiting coordinator.
 He has worked for the Courier-Post in Cherry Hill, NJ; Metro Networks in Bala Cynwyd, PA; and was the play-by-play announcer for the Camden Riversharks of the Independent Atlantic League of Professional Baseball for two seasons (2007-2008) on Rowan Radio 89.7 WGLS-FM, the student-run radio station at Rowan University.
 Jim earned his Bachelor of Arts degree in Communications and minor in Journalism from Rowan University in 2008.
 While in school he was the Assistant Sports Director at WGLS for two years and the Sports Director for one year.
 He also covered the football, baseball, softball and both basketball teams for the school newspaper 'The Whit.'
 Jim lives in New Jersey with his wife Nicole, son Tony and dog Phoebe.
 He can be reached at email@example.com.